USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

-To extract per-bounce training data from the iterative formulation, you must perform a **backward pass** to decompose the accumulated radiance back to each path vertex—an expensive additional computation step.
+To extract per-bounce training data from the iterative formulation, you must perform a **backward pass** to decompose the accumulated radiance back to each path vertex-an expensive additional computation step.

 ### Path Tracing Integrator in Mitsuba